HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - Subscriptions need not be created independently for each Task - a payer could subscribe to all Tasks where they are the requester.
 It's also possible that subscriptions could be established automatically or out-of-band.
 However, these are implementation details that are out of scope for this guide.
 </div>

-This project recognizes the major revisions to the reworked R5 subscription "topic-based" pub/sub pattern and the future publication of a Subscription R5 Backport Implementation Guide for FHIR 4 to address the many shortcomings in the current (R4) approach to subscriptions.
+This project recognizes the major revisions to the reworked R5 subscription "topic-based" pub/sub pattern and the future publication of a Subscription R5 Backport Implementation Guide for FHIR 4 and <span class="bg-success" markdown="1">recent publication of [FHIR4B](http://hl7.org/fhir/r4b-explanation.html)</span><!-- new-content --> to address the many shortcomings in the current (R4) approach to subscriptions.
 Due to these imminent changes in the FHIR pub/sub pattern, the discovery process for subscription support is *out of scope* for this version of the guide.
-The Payer may discover it out-of-band or simply through trial-and-error.
+The Payer may discover it out-of-band or simply through trial-and-error. <span class="bg-success" markdown="1">As soon as the Subscription Backport Guide is published and R4B named by regulations, the intent to update this guide to support the task based subscriptions framework.</span><!-- new-content -->
 {:.stu-note}

 #### Example Task Based Transaction using Subscription